 Facebook is the most widespread social channel in the world.
 With billions of users across the world, tracking and analyzing social activities on this channel is essential.
 Here we deliver a sample social media report for your Facebook page and another one for Facebook post management.

 **click to enlarge**

-The first of our report templates is dedicated to the world’s largest social network – Facebook.
-With 1.47 billion people that log in daily, this network is still on top of search engines with 78% of American consumers that have discovered retail products to buy just on this network.
-This is an astonishing potential that, if used wisely, can ensure sustainable business development.
+This report template is dedicated to the world’s largest social network – Facebook.
+With 1.47 billion people that login daily, this network is still on top of search engines, with 78% of American consumers that have discovered retail products to buy just on this network.
+This is an astonishing potential that, if used wisely, can ensure sustainable company development.
 For this reason, the reporting practice becomes even more important since it can provide the exact numbers on how your company is developing on this social network.